 There’s not much difference between the chemical compositions of both materials when it comes to cleaning, except for the smell if you’re not a fan of alcohol.
 All you need to do is carefully apply to the desired area and rub with a cotton swab.
 This will dampen the ink and make it retrievable.

 Then blot it with a clean (preferably tissue paper) microfiber cloth.
 Make sure you don’t spread the ink while doing this.
 After a few tries, you could follow with a nice soap wash.
 If done right, it should be clean in a matter of minutes.
-Washing will also replace the alcohol or methylated spirit smell with nice fragrance from the soap.
+Washing will also replace the alcohol or methylated spirit smell with a nice fragrance from the soap.

 Nail Polish Remover: